 Some probiotics incorporate prebiotic nutrients.
 Prebiotics are the food sources for the beneficial bacteria.
 Adding prebiotics can make the supplement more effective.

 For example, all Omni-Biotic probiotics contain prebiotic nutrients.
 When the probiotic powder is dissolved in water prior to intake, the probiotic bacteria can “eat” these prebiotic nutrients.
 This makes the bacteria strong for their passage through the acidic environment of the stomach and increases survival.

 The label also tells you if the supplement contains any allergens such as gluten, lactose, or soy.
 This is particularly important if you have a food sensitivity.

 Does the product require refrigeration?

-Products that require refrigeration are more difficult to travel with.
+Refrigerated probiotics are more difficult to travel with.
 There’s also a higher risk that the live bacteria in the product are no longer at their most vital state when you consume them.
-If the cooling chain of the product gets interrupted during storage, transportation or shipping, the product may overheat.
+If the cooling chain of the product gets interrupted during storage, transportation, or shipping, the product may overheat.
 This can compromise and even kill the beneficial bacteria.